liebki/MMOGA-Product-Scraper/README.md

 #### Does this work on every mmoga page?

-I created this for mmoga.DE I don't know about mmoga.com or other regions in general.
+I created this for mmoga.**DE** I don't know about mmoga.com or other regions in general

 #### Why can't I obtain data X?

 I'm trying my best, so please be patient or include the things you like to see yourself or contact me :)

-#### Why isn't this tool working?
+####Is it working?

-Right now in July of 2022, this tool is working pretty good
+Right now in end of July '22, this tool is working pretty good

 ## License